theobald-software/helpcenter.theobald-software.github.io/includes/sap-customizing/sap-customization.md

 | {{ table }} | [/THEO/READ_TABLE](custom-function-module-for-table-extraction.md) | Recommended |
 {% if page.meta.product == "xtract-universal" or page.meta.product == "xtract-is" or page.meta.product == "board-connector" %}| {{ tableCDC }} | [/THEO/READ_TABLE](custom-function-module-for-table-extraction.md) and [THEO_CDC](custom-function-module-for-tablecdc.md)| Required | {% endif %}

+Theobald Software distributes custom function modules as part of {{ productName }}.
+The custom function modules can be installed in SAP using transport requests.
+The transport requests are available in the installation directory of {{ productName }}, e.g., `{{ installationDir }}\ABAP\`.

 For information on how to use transport request, see [Import an SAP Transport Request](site:knowledge-base/import-an-sap-transport-request). <br>

 !!! note